cloudify-cosmo/cloudify-packager/README.md

 - get.py contains the logic for downloading and arranging a component's contents.
 - pkg.py contains the logic for packaging a component.
 - templgen.py contains the base functions for creating script/configuration files from template files.
+- event_handler.py contains the base functions for sending events to rabbitmq from the packager.
 - fabfile.py contains fabric tasks for automation/testing purposes.

 ### Usage